-Using a Raspberry Pi Zero 2 W as a USB Ethernet Gadget on Raspberry Pi OS Bookworm (2025)
+Using a Raspberry Pi Zero 2 W as a USB Ethernet Gadget Router on Raspberry Pi OS Bookworm (2025)

 Raspberry Pi OS Bookworm introduced changes to the boot partition layout and USB subsystem, so older tutorials no longer work.
 This guide shows the correct, modern procedure for Bookworm (2023+), including how to: